 There are a lot of old Serbian traditions associated with the countryside, which have now lost their meaning because more people live in towns and cities.
 On the morning of Christmas Eve, the father of the family used to go to the forest to cut a young oak called the 'Badnjak' (Christmas Eve tree) but today people just buy one.
-Under the table there should also be some straw as a symbol of the stable/cave where Jesus was born.
+The Badnjak is then burnt like a Yule Log.

 In Serbian Happy/Merry Christmas is Hristos se rodi (Христос се роди) - Christ is born Vaistinu se rodi (Ваистину се роди) - truly born (reply).
 Happy/Merry Christmas in lots more languages.